 where N equals the total number of ERC's, and Q equals the total flow (gpm) delivered to the total connections served by that pipeline.

-Guidance: The equation above shall only be used to estimate the flow required for N connections from a single pipeline and shall not be used to estimate node or junction demands utilized in hydraulic analyses.
+Guidance: The equation above should only be used to estimate the flow required for N connections from a single pipeline and should not be used to estimate node or junction demands utilized in hydraulic analyses.

-For Recreational Vehicle Parks, the peak instantaneous flow for indoor use shall be based on the following:
+(c) For Recreational Vehicle Parks, the peak instantaneous flow for indoor use shall be based on the following: